uconneeb/systseminar/schedule.md

 ### February 27, 2026

+Netanya chose this paper to discuss:

+AA Grossi, C Tian, M Ren, F Zou, and DR Gustafsson.
+2024.
+Co-phylogeny of a hyper-symbiotic system: endosymbiotic bacteria (Gammaproteobacteria), chewing lice (Insecta: Phthiraptera) and birds (Passeriformes).
+Molecular Phylogenetics and Evolution 190:107957.
+[DOI:10.1016/j.ympev.2023.107957](https://doi.org/10.1016/j.ympev.2023.107957)

 ### March 6, 2026

+Zach will choose a paper for this week

 ### March 13, 2026

+Javi will choose a paper for this week

 ### March 20, 2026

+Spring Break week, no class

 ### March 27, 2026

 ### April 3, 2026